 Busy people who are new to Reddit, who aren’t in love with the front page content, don’t always want to spend a million years figuring out what they should subscribe to.
 This list will help them get started.

-The lurking, five-year redditor responsible for this silly, wrong-headed list is veggiedog, who is in no way associated with the official Reddit.
+The lurking, six-year redditor responsible for this silly, wrong-headed list is veggiedog, who is in no way associated with the official Reddit.
 The list isn't intended to please everybody.
 These are just my personal subreddit suggestions (for this month at least), in no particular order.
 I hope you find it useful.